 Welcome to My Migraine Life

 Thanks for visiting and welcome to my blog!
-I hope you find comfort, support, and information that helps your journey a little bit easier.
+I hope you find comfort, support, and information that help your journey a little bit easier.
 Living with migraine is complicated!
 Way more complicated than I ever knew.
 Every day I learn more about my invisible illness.
 My hope for this blog is to show you that advocacy can be anywhere and everyone should be an advocate.
 Whether you are living with migraine or supporting someone who is, I hope you walk away from here with ways to educate, communicate, support, and live a better life.

 First, I’d like to tell you a bit about my migraine life and how it began.
 My first memory at age 5 was having a migraine attack.
 I was at my cousin’s baseball game and threw up 3 times from the crashing pain at an ice cream shop after.
 It was the beginning of a long and ongoing journey.
 Both my mom and grandmothers lived with migraine and we knew what my “baseball headaches” were before a doctor diagnosed me.
 My mom understood and supported me making my “crazy” feel less horrible.